-It’s tax season and that means one thing (hopefully): big ‘ol tax refunds.
-You’ve spent an entire year busting your ass, giving away bits of your hard-earned dough to the government and now it’s time to get some of that back.
+It’s tax season, and that means one thing (hopefully): big ol’ tax refunds.
+You’ve spent an entire year busting your ass and giving away bits of your hard-earned dough to the government, but now it’s time to get some of that back.

-Below, we’ve compiled a list of expensive spirits to suit just about any palate and most price ranges, after refund.
-The list is not exhaustive — we can go on and on about scotches that cost into the thousands, et cetera— but we wanted to give you a list to at least get your tax day shopping started right.
+We chatted with J.R.
+Starkus, the director of mixology trade development at Southern Glazer’s Wine & Spirits (the largest distributor of wine and spirits in the country) to compile a list of expensive spirits to suit just about any palate and most price ranges, after refund.
+Starkus works with the swankiest clubs in Las Vegas and some big-spending clients, but this list is not exhaustive — we can go on and on about Scotches that cost into the thousands — but we wanted to give you a list to at least get your tax day shopping started right.